ImJasonH/appengine-value/README.md

   login: admin
 ```

-(You can always remove the mapping if you're done setting values)
+(You can always remove the URL mapping if you're done setting values)